Introduction To User Input

 Why is User Input Important?

-- Taking a username and displaying a personalized message.
+- Asking the user for their name and displaying a personalized message.

 Methods for Taking User Input in Java